Santhoshri142/AudioFix.ai---Audio-Signal-Processing-Assistant/README.md

 Instructions

-Select a foundation model -> IBM Granite-3.3-8B instruct
+Select a foundation model -> IBM Granite-3.3-8B instruct / IBM Llama 3-2-11b Instruction

 Choose the necessary tools(which are essentials for lite version)